Interview: Doug Jones On ‘Star Trek: Discovery’ Finale, Saru’s Happy Ending, And If He Was Ready For More

 I had a lovely sit-down conversation with Michelle Paradise at the end of season 4, during the last week of filming for season 4.
 We had a conversation about where Saru goes from here.
 I had been first officer for season 4 with captain status.
 Do you keep a captain as first officer forever and ever, after I had already been a captain in season 3?
 I had come back as first officer as more of a favor to Burnham, who was like a sister to me, and she was happy to have me for the big mission of season 4.
 But after that, where does he go?
 Maybe captaining my own ship?
 Or this perfect answer of an ambassador.
 I think it was a very dignified, diplomatic place for him to live with all of his gentlemanly wisdom and his and his negotiation skills.
 I think that was a good fit for him.
 So we came to that, in that conversation.

 But also, I’m now 64, so wearing rubber bits all the time—it was nice to have a little bit of a break in the middle of the season, to be honest with you.
 Also it gave me a chance to come home back to the US and visit doctors, the things that older people need to do here and there.
 Whereas when we were filming for many months at a time, all that had to wait before.
 And the older I get, the more I wanted to be more available to my US amenities.
 And it really worked out well too, because during that time I was able to promote and do all the press and premiere for Hocus Pocus 2, which worked out, time-wise, really well.
+So due to your limited availability, does that mean that Rayner and Callum Keith Rennie was introduced because of you?
+And did you ever like talk to him about stepping in your shoes?

 Yeah, he and I chatted quite a bit.
 I was never told this directly, but it seems logical if Saru is leaving the ship, someone has to take that position.
 Could it have been an advancement for someone who’s already on the crew?
 Maybe?
 Sure.
 But I think that it was perfect that Callum playing Rayner would come in as a character who was a captain in his own right already, that had kind of a falling down, like Burnham has.
 She understands what it’s like to be demoted, and fight your way back.
 So the two of them—I love the relationship that they’ve had throughout the season.
 And it was really a great addition.
 Would that have been there if I was still in all those episodes?
 I don’t know.
 But I’m glad it worked out as it did.
 I think it came out perfect.
+You mentioned returning to shoot the epilogue.
+That scene with all of you on the bridge is presented as a sort of memory of Burnham, or maybe even a dream?
+How did they describe it to you?
+What’s happening in this moment?

 I saw it in script form and without a conversation about it, so I could kind of interpret for myself what this was.
 Some in the press have equated it with the end of Titanic, where everyone’s happy to be back together again.
 Is it a memory that we’re all sharing together somehow?
 Or is it Burnham in her in her nostalgia remembering all this?
 It wasn’t important why, it’s just important that we did it, to me.
 That’s how I felt about it.
 Getting a chance to see her gray-haired with a very, very happy, long, successful life and then to go back to what all of our fans know of our five seasons.
 Back to that era, back on the bridge with all of her crew that she had grown with so much to hug it out.
 Oh, that was so satisfying for all of us.
 Trust me.